Selmer, Tennessee: History

 The community is named after Selma, Alabama.
 It incorporated in 1901.

 On June 16, 2007, a Pro Modified drag racing car driven by Troy Warren Critchley lost control while performing a burnout routine during a car show charity parade on Mulberry Avenue in downtown Selmer.
 His car left the road and struck part of the crowd attending a charity parade for "America Can!
 Cars For Kids".
 Six young people were killed (two died at the scene of the accident, and four died later at hospitals), and 20 others were injured.
 Lawsuits filed against the city and event organizers asked for more than $US 85 million in damages.
 The City of Selmer approved a $500,000 settlement in September 2011.
 On March 4, 2008, the McNairy County grand jury returned an indictment against Critchley on six counts of vehicular homicide due to recklessness, a Class C felony, and 22 counts of reckless aggravated assault, a Class D felony.
 Neither Cars for Kids nor the City of Selmer were named in the indictment.
 Troy Critchley pleaded guilty to 28 charges of reckless assault and was sentenced to 18 months' probation.

+On July 1, 2020, heavy rainfall caused severe flooding throughout Selmer and McNairy County.
+The mayor of McNairy County, Larry Smith, declared a state of emergency after homes, businesses, and public infrastructure were flooded.
+More than 20 people were rescued from the floodwaters, approximately 50 buildings sustained damage, and McNairy County's E-911 Communication Center had to be evacuated.
+Due to the damage to the dispatch center, emergency calls were temporarily rerouted to Hardin County Tennessee's emergency communication center.
+Several residents were forced to evacuate their homes, and the American Red Cross provided temporary hotel accommodations for displaced families.

 On April 3, 2025, an EF3 tornado struck the city in the early hours, killing five people and injuring fourteen others.
-The city lost an estimated $10,000,000 in property damage.
+The city lost an estimated $27.6 million in property damage.
 The tornado touched down in Downtown and Oak Hill neighborhoods destroying multiple homes and buildings.